Best Day Trips in Virginia: Ultimate Guide

 Colonial Williamsburg

+If you’re the least interested in early American history, then a trip to Colonial Williamsburg is an absolute must.
+It’s also the world’s biggest living history museum.
 While I recommend spending at least a few days in the area, you can still do a lot even if you only have one day in Colonial Williamsburg

 Williamsburg was the capital of the Virginia Colony from 1699 to 1780 (when the state capital was moved to Richmond).

-W.A.R Goodwin, the rector of Bruton Parish Church, approached John D. Rockefeller Jr. in the early 20th century with an idea to restore and preserve the historic center of Williamsburg, Virginia (even going as far as to propose reconstruction).
+W.A.R.
+Goodwin, the rector of Bruton Parish Church, approached John D. Rockefeller Jr. in the early 20th century with an idea to restore and preserve the historic center of Williamsburg, Virginia (even going as far as to propose reconstruction).

 Today, Colonial Williamsburg includes 85% of the area of the capital as it was in the 18th Century, including Bruton Parish Church.